-Around 38 weeks into their pregnancy, I start to see a shift in my expecting patients.
+Around 38 weeks into their pregnancies, I start to see a shift in my expecting patients.
 The excitement of being pregnant has worn off.
-They are sore, uncomfortable and often exhausted from not sleeping well.
+They are sore, uncomfortable and often feeling a great deal of pregnancy fatigue.

 This is also usually when I start getting questions about natural ways to induce labor.